rust-lang/book/src/ch01-02-hello-world.md

-This shows the source code file with the *.rs* extension, the executable file (*main.exe* on Windows, but *main* on all other platforms), and, when using CMD, a file containing debugging information with the *.pdb* extension.
+This shows the source code file with the *.rs* extension, the executable file (*main.exe* on Windows, but *main* on all other platforms), and, when using Windows, a file containing debugging information with the *.pdb* extension.
 From here, you run the *main* or *main.exe* file, like this:

 ```text
 $ ./main # or .\main.exe on Windows